fallen-icarus/cardano-swaps/README.md

 own stake preferences when the stake is decided democratically.
 It is almost inevitable that the voting outcome will go against the wishes of some users.
 No matter how you look at it, LP based dApps are an existenstial problem for PoS blockchains.
-LPs can never be used as the foundation for a trustless and decentralized blockchain economy.
+LPs can never be used as the foundation for a trustless and decentralized PoS blockchain economy.

 ### Programmable Swaps